 Redirect rules let you redirect browser requests from the old domain or subdomain to the new URLs.
 OutSystems uses the 301 HTTP status code for domain-level redirects.

 Managing URL rules and redirects

-The following sections cover more technical details related to managing Redirects, Site Rules, and custom Screen URLs.
+The following sections provide more technical details about managing Redirects, Site Rules, and custom Screen URLs.

 Managing Site Rules

 - Base URL.
 The string to match the rule, for example